satanTime/ngrx-entity-relationship/README.md

 );
 ```

-Now are can use the defined selectors in controllers.
+Now we can use the defined selectors in controllers.
 ```typescript
 const user$ = store.select(selectUser, 'userIdValue1');
 const users$ = store.select(selectUsers, ['userIdValue1', 'userIdValue2']);